 Centre Point under wraps

-I had never noticed the café ('Kick') across the high street before, and, liking its eclectic mix of furniture outside - school desks and formica chairs, decided to have lunch there.
-Wonderful interior, and delicious food noted and eaten I walked back to the West end via Brick Lane, with many more tangents to note more and eat more (Indian sweets - mmmmm).
+I'd never noticed the café ('Kick') across the high street before, and, liking its eclectic mix of furniture outside - school desks and formica chairs, decided to have lunch there.
+Wonderful interior, and delicious food noted and eaten I walked back to the West end via Brick Lane, with many more tangents, including a visit to an Indian sweet shop - mmmm.

 rather extraordinary graffiti and murals